 Here are a few of my favourite selections that are easy to get going in your own garden.

 You can find fruit plants at most garden centres for a round £10.
-If that sounds too pricey, then stop and consider that they should produce fruit for a decade, and they get bigger and better each year.
+If that sounds too pricey, then stop and consider that they should produce fresh fruit for a decade, and they get bigger and better each year.
 You’ll soon see that they are a worthy investment.

-Currants are brilliant too.
+Fresh fruit currants are brilliant too.
 They produce a massive yield early on and are very low maintenance.
 You can go for redcurrents, blackcurrants or whitecurrants – the choice is yours.
 Personally, I like to plant all three together.
 Not only do they taste incredible, but together they also create a stunning garden feature.

 Gooseberries are admittedly an acquired taste, but are becoming very popular for chutneys and jams for cheeses, and make a lovely accompaniment.

-Blueberries are so good for you that they are often labelled a ‘superfood’ these days.
+Fresh fruit blueberries are so good for you that they are often labelled a ‘superfood’ these days.
 They do prefer an acidic soil so they’re best grown in containers with ericaceous compost.

 Cranberries are another one that have incredible health benefits.
 They’re rambling bushes so in my garden I’ve created a tent with bamboo canes which the cranberry will grow through.